 A great place to start your vacation is La Gomera.
 Here, you will find everything about the island – what it’s known for, what makes it special, and what you need to find out more about.
 The Ethnographic Park is really big and you will get an audioguide when you enter.
 Learn more about the whistling language, how they used to make Gofio, and see the only working watermill on the island.

 But there is even more here.
-PEG Los Telares also offer gourmet tastings of local products.
+PEG Los Telares also offers gourmet tastings of local products.
 Try out their Gofio with honey, Almogrote, and of course, locally produced wine.
 There is also a shop where you can buy things and try them out.
 Get a taste of the famous palm honey or try out their Mojo.

 Read more about our visit to PEG Los Telares here.